CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 To access and analyse register data via the SD Desktop service:

- 1. Create [a CSC account](../../accounts/how-to-create-new-user-account.md) by logging in at the [My CSC portal](https://my.csc.fi) your Haka account.
+ 1. Create [a CSC account](../../accounts/how-to-create-new-user-account.md) by logging in at the [My CSC portal](https://my.csc.fi) with your Haka account.
 If you don't have access to Haka credential provided by your organization, contact us at servicedesk@csc.fi.
 Additional steps will be necessary to verify your identity.
 Next, request a CSC project from servicedesk@csc.fi (subject: sensitive data) providing:

 2. Next, request a CSC project from servicedesk@csc.fi (subject: sensitive data) providing: